 Since more than 40 percent of the Freire Charter High School student body is classified as economically disadvantaged, Freire uses Title I funding to operate a school wide program to upgrade the instructional program for the whole school.
 Our school wide Title I program is based on effective means of improving student achievement and includes strategies to support parental involvement.

 More than 50,000 public schools across the country use Title I funds to provide additional academic support and learning opportunities to help low-achieving children master challenging curricula and meet state standards in core academic subjects.
 For example, funds support extra instruction in reading and mathematics, as well as special preschool, after-school, and summer programs to extend and reinforce the regular school curriculum.

-- To provide adequate support personnel to assist in removing barriers to learning (academic and non-academic) and support parent involvement.
+- Provide adequate support personnel to assist in removing barriers to learning (academic and non-academic) and support parent involvement.

-- To allow for additional and targeted instruction for students at risk for academic failure.
+- Allow for additional and targeted instruction for students at risk for academic failure.

-- To support classroom teachers in the execution of our high quality educational program.
+- Support classroom teachers in the execution of our high-quality educational program.

-Freire’s Family Involvement Policy for 2015-16 can be found here: FCS Family Involvement Policy 2019-20
+Freire’s Family Involvement Policy can be found here: FCS Family Involvement Policy 2019-20

 Freire High School’s Annual Title I Meeting will be held on Thursday, September 12th, 2019 from 5-7 PM.